 4. The Tunnel is one of the greatest engineering feats of the C&O Canal.

 The pawpaw tree is common throughout the Eastern United States and is a fairly useful plant.
 It can eaten and can also used as an insecticide.
 In the past, Native Americans used its fibers to make ropes, fishing nets, and other materials.
+According to Dr. Karen Gray, volunteer historian for the C&O Canal National Historical Park, the name of the tunnel was associated with a Potomac crossing in the area that dates back to colonial times.

 Do you have any interesting stories regarding the Paw Paw tunnel?
 We’d love to hear about them!